Building a Knowledge Economy—How Academic R&D Supports High-Tech Employment

 To understand the connection between university research and regional economies, we focus on research spending at universities and its relationship to employment in the region’s high-tech sector.

 - The net effects of academic R&D expenditures on a metro’s high-tech employment are positive in the long run, suggesting R&D funding is an investment in the regional innovation ecosystem.

 - Increasing the number of graduates from local universities has a net positive effect on high-tech employment in a metro in the long run.

-- Technology transfer offices that facilitate the commercialization of academic R&D can be a mechanism to capitalize on untapped innovation.
+- Technology transfer offices that facilitate the commercialization of academic research and development can be a mechanism to capitalize on untapped innovation.